fluffels/dumb-build-server/README.md

 Transfer-Encoding: chunked
 ```

-Its up to you to make sure this file is served correctly.
+It's up to you to make sure this file is served correctly.
 Something like [NGINX](http://nginx.org) is probably a good choice for this.

 # Parameters